jdmillstein/iceberg_evt/README.md

-# An extreme value theory perspective on large iceberg calving events.
+# An extreme value theory perspective on large iceberg calving events

 Supporting dataset for Mackie, Millstein, and Serafin (submitted).47 Years of Large Antarctic Calving Events: Insights from Extreme Value Theory.